arkency/posts/posts/2018-09-18-3-ways-to-make-your-ruby-object-thread-safe.md

 If `CMD_HANDLER` is used between multiple threads, then its dependencies are as well.
 That means that thread-safety is more a property for a graph of objects (object and its dependencies and their dependencies etc) rather than a property of a single object.

-In this case it's not enough that `MyCommandHandler` is stateless and thread-safe.
-It's dependencies should be as well for the whole solution to work properly.
+In this case, it's not enough that `MyCommandHandler` is stateless and thread-safe.
+Its dependencies should be as well for the whole solution to work properly.

 ## 2. Use thread-safe structure for local state